 Every year, Merkle RMG contracts with a third party to conduct a Statement on Standards for Attestation Engagements (SSAE) 16 audit of generally accepted accounting practices.
 This industry-standard audit (formerly known as SAS 70) evaluates an organization’s business processes and controls by objectively “testing” its internal processes – from initial receipt of mail through depositing of funds.
 Merkle RMG makes this report available to all our clients.

 Additionally, since 2002, Merkle RMG has been certified to the International Organization for Standardization (ISO) 9001 standard for effective quality management and continuous improvement.
-We are currently certified to the ISO 9001:2008 standard and will be recertified in mid-2017 to the recently released 2015 standard.
+We are currently certified to the ISO 9001:2008 standard and will be recertified in 2018 to the recently released 2015 standard.
 Certification, which is verified through both internal and external audits, includes process documentation, quality measurement, continual internal audits, analysis and process improvement.
-Merkle RMG is the only company of its kind in the U.S. to be ISO certified, and undergoes recertification every three years.
+Merkle RMG is the only company of its kind in the U.S. to hold this certification, and undergoes recertification every three years.

 At Merkle RMG, we take the security of our clients’ data, money, and products very seriously.
 Measures to ensure that security include: